FAQ School of Pharmacy

 What happens after an application is processed?

 All applicants are required to fill out a PharmCAS application and a LECOM supplemental application.
 Once LECOM receives your PharmCAS application, we will send you an e-mail with 7-10 business days notifying you it has arrived and provide you a username and password which will allow you to log onto the admissions portal site to complete the supplemental application.
 All pre-requisite coursework must be completed by July 1, 2018, for the August 2018 start date.
-Students can e-mail the Admissions Office of any changes or updates to their file at firstname.lastname@example.org (Accelerated program in Erie, PA) or email@example.com (4-year program in Bradenton, FL and Distance Education Program).
+Students can e-mail the Admissions Office of any changes or updates to their file at email@example.com (Accelerated program in Erie, PA and Distance Education Program) or firstname.lastname@example.org (4-year program in Bradenton, FL and Distance Education Program).

 Can applicants apply to all LECOM School of Pharmacy programs or only one?